raimohanska/app-innovation-workshop/Walkthrough Guide/11 Authentication/README.md

 #### Why Azure Active Directory B2C

-For our business driven application, Azure Active Directory B2C (short: Azure ADB2C) is a perfect match because of the following reasons:
+For our business driven application, Azure Active Directory B2C (short: Azure ADB2C :speak_no_evil:) is a perfect match because of the following reasons:

 - Super simple or super custom authentication flow
 - Supports open standards to integrate with all technology stacks